 These four charts show the different sources of infection and their general trends using a 14-day moving average, where the dates reflect the date of symptom onset.
+The shaded bar indicates the date interval where data is likely incomplete.
 Note that sporadic transmission, while high during the current week, declines as contact tracing supplies an infection source.